OPRAH’S SUPER SOUL CONVERSATIONS – Episode 17 July 2018

 Let’s talk about ME, and let’s talk about GOD: What is MY part and what is HIS part?

 I want to have a changed heart.
 Can I change my heart with my own efforts and sacrifices and thought-work, etc etc?
 Or can I only prepare myself in hopes of being gifted a changed heart from God?

 I have looked for the answer in a lot of different places and in discussions with different people.
-I don’t know that I have answers.
+I don’t know that I have an answer.
 But I have some ideas.
-Let me share some things with you, if you have some time this cold Sunday:
+Let me share some things with you:

 1) The Brother of Jared and the miracle of the sixteen stones (Ether 3)